ZakariaMerghmi/tech-challenge-auth-todo-docker/README.md

 - ✅ A User Service (authentication + JWT)
 - ✅ A Todo Service (CRUD operations with JWT protection)
 - ✅ A minimal Frontend (React)
-- ✅ Dockerized setup with PostgreSQL
+- ✅ Dockerized setup with PostgreSQL-
-- ✅ Unit tests for main endpoints

 ---